Peter Dedevbo

-Peter Dedevbo is a soccer coach who is currently the head coach of the Nigerian U20- Women's National team.
-In 2014, he led the Nigerian women U20 squad to final of the U20 worldcup in Canada.
+Peter Dedevbo is a soccer coach who is currently the head coach of Delta Queens F.C. and a former head coach of the Nigerian U20- Women's National team.
+In 2014, he led the Nigerian women U20 squad to final of the U20 World Cup in Canada.

 Managerial career

 U20 national team

 In 2013, The Nigerian Football Federation named Dedevbo as the head coach of the Nigerian U20 Women's National team.
-He was reappointed head coach in 2015 after his team reached the U20 women's worldcup.
+He was reappointed head coach in 2015 after his team reached the U20 women's world cup.

+Delta Queens F.C.

+In 2024 he was appointed the head coach of the club.

 Personal life

-Dedevbo is married with two children to Rume Jibromah Dedevbo.
+Dedevbo is married with three children to Rume Jibromah Dedevbo.
 In 2014, he was named the Nigerian Coach of the year at the Nigerian Sports Awards.